Permafrost/TundraTN/SERVICES.md

   to be retrieved.
 * `$content?` is an optional boolean indicating whether to also return the bizdoc's content parts.
 Defaults to `false`.
-* `$relationships?` is an optional boolean indicating whether to also return the bizdoc's relationships with other bizdocs.
+* `$related?` is an optional boolean indicating whether to also return the bizdoc's relationships with other bizdocs.
 Defaults to `false`.
 * `$raise?` is an optional boolean indicating whether to throw an exception if no bizdoc exists with the given `$id`.
 Defaults to `false`.